His briefing on Thursday – The New York Times

 -

-Markets: World markets fell sharply on Wednesday, and US stocks.
-USA They collapsed so much that they caused an automatic disruption to trade, the fourth in two weeks.
-Here is the latest.

-What to know: If you're quarantined, here are some ways to help your furry four-legged roommates.
+The border between Canada and the USA The USA, the longest in the world, will be closed to all traffic, except essential.

-Additionally, The Times provides free access to much of our coverage, and our Coronavirus Briefing newsletter, like all of our newsletters, is free.
+What to know: The Times provides free access to much of our coronavirus coverage, and our Coronavirus newsletter, like all of our newsletters, is free.
 Please consider supporting our journalism with a subscription.

+And manufacturers across Europe and the US USA They have not been able to accelerate production fast enough to meet growing demand.

+"The reality is there is not enough," said the CEO of Hamilton Medical, a Swiss-based company that makes ventilators.
+“We see that in Italy, we saw that in China, we see it in France and other countries.
+We could sell, I don't know how many. "

 This is what is happening the most.

-US presidential race USA: Former Vice President Joe Biden swept Arizona, Florida and Illinois in this week's primaries, leaving Senator Bernie Sanders without a realistic path for a return.

-Snapshot: Above, a circle of 25,000-year-old, 40-foot-wide woolly mammoth bones, in the steppes of what is now Russia.
-The purpose of the structure remains a mystery to archaeologists, who reported on the 2014 discovery this week.
+The "Nobel Prize for Informatics,quot;: Two pioneers who helped develop computer-generated images in the Pixar film studio You will receive this year's Turing Award.

+Snapshot: Above, Valentyna Vasylivna Gerega, one of the Railway traffic controllers and security officers in Ukraine who spend long days in small buildings by the side of the tracks.
+About 80 percent of them are women, and buildings feel more like homes than offices.

 What we are seeing: Is Twitter feed of Shedd Aquarium in Chicago, which follows the adventures of Edward and Annie, a pair of united grasshopper penguins who were allowed to explore the empty aquarium.
-"The tapping of his feet wandering around the exhibits is just the break from the news he needed," says Remy Tumin of the Briefings team.
-(Other zoos are also coming to social media.)
+"The tapping of his feet wandering around the exhibits is just the break from the news he needed," says Remy Tumin, who is on the Briefings team.

 Now a break from the news